Tolstoluckiy/personal-site/README.md

 At the time of writing this readme, I am looking for a job as a software tester.
 Therefore, this site is not only my homework but also a tool for finding a job.

-This is a simple, minimalistic landing page that includes several blocks, with my resume, my interests and skills, and contact information.
+This is a simple, minimalistic landing page that includes several blocks: resume, interests, skills, and contact information.

 I made the layout of the site relatively quickly, but for a very long time I could not figure out how to make it responsive for mobile devices.